augustinh22/AIQ/thesis/data_doc.md

   -- only logged 228 tiles at 2h39m, so average of 41.65seconds per tile
   -- based on this average, it took 5.01h for 433 tiles

+  19.12.2017 -- all files deleted, adjusted for pixels with a value of 0.
+  -- 443 tiles, started at 14:04, estimated around 1 minute per tile due to nodata adjustment. in 8:09 hours for 443 tiles,. -- 8:09 hours for all 443 tiles.

 ### 3. Initial SIAM processing
 ##### 37SBA
  started 13:30 on 06.12.2017 (121 tiles) -- finished 00:38 on 07.12.2017